mkmat/ETH-Computational-Thinking-Labs/README.md

 ## 7. Install vscode (and git), write and Run python3 scripts in vscode<a name="vscode"></a>

- Install vscode (Visual Studio Code) from https://code.visualstudio.com/download.
+ Install vscode (Visual Studio Code) from https://code.visualstudio.com/download after you have installed python as described above.
 Choose 'add to path' during installation.
 Start vscode,
  1. click on the Extensions symbol in the left taskbar (Crtl-shift-X).
 Search for python, press return.
 Choose python from Microsoft, install.
  2. for later use with GitHub classroom, also install the following extensions: "vscode live share" and "github pull requests and issues extension".
  3. Click on Terminal.
 Type in and execute the following command in the Terminal: conda install git.
 Follow the installation instructions to install git.
 To check the successful installation, run this command within the Terminal: git --version.